Inside: Is whole milk healthy? Should you choose full-fat dairy? Here are the facts so you can make the best decision for your family.

-Lately, some research has been suggesting that full-fat dairy may not be something to avoid after all.
+Lately, some research has been suggesting that there may be some benefits of whole milk and full fat dairy.
 In one study of children ages 1-6 years old, those who drank whole milk had higher vitamin D levels and lower BMI (body mass index) than those who drank low-fat fat.

 Positive findings have been found in adults too.
 In a study of more than 8,000 women ages 45 and older, those who took in more high-fat dairy products gained fewer pounds over the next three years compared to those choosing low-fat dairy.